EliAndrewC/l7r/setting/l7r.md

 ## Oaths and Vows

-With a few specific campaign settings covered, here are some of the religious underpinnings of Rokugan and its cosmology.

 Oaths and vows are heavily incorporated into this setting.
 The main difference between the two is that an oath is sworn by a god, while a vow is sworn to a god or some other type of divine being.
 This has several implications, chiefly that an oath is something that the person you swore it to can release you from, but since a vow is sworn to a god, only the god can release you.
 This means that oaths can be temporary even if they were originally intended to be permanent, whereas you cannot be freed from a vow.

 This setting imposes a certain format for oaths and vows, admittedly based more on the Roman world than Japan.